Aegis-ID/RayCasting_GameEngine/readme.txt

+**This project uses ONLY the functions included in the CSFML lib, the MATH lib and the C lib**.
 **Ce projet utilise UNIQUEMENT les fonctions incluses dans la lib CSFML, la lib MATH et la lib C**

 Sources :